-Imagine Idylwyld launched in the fall of 2016 and the final plan will be delivered to City Council fall 2017.
+Imagine Idylwyld launched in the fall of 2016 and the final plan will be delivered to City Council in early 2018.

 Idylwyld Drive, classified as a major arterial roadway through the City Centre, serves as a key north-south travel corridor through Saskatoon.
 Further, it connects with 22nd Street and 25th Street East, both east-west major arterial roadways.